 Attention Mac Users

-Note if you are using a Mac you may need to download the Microsoft Remote Desktop App from the App Store in order to use remote desktop.
+Note: if you are using a Mac you will need to download the free Microsoft Remote Desktop 10 in order to connect to ts.phhp.ufl.edu.
+You can find it here: Microsoft Remote Desktop App from the App Store

 Making the Connection